dynatrace-oss/terraform-provider-dynatrace/docs/resources/process_group_rum.md

 ### Required

 - `enable` (Boolean) Allows OneAgent to:
  * automatically inject the RUM JavaScript tag into each page delivered by this process group
  * provide the necessary info to correlate RUM data with server-side PurePaths
  * forward beacons to the cluster
  * deliver the monitoring code
-- `process_group_id` (String) The scope of this setting - PROCESS_GROUP-XXXXXXXXXXXXXXXX
+- `process_group_id` (String) The scope of this settings.
+If the settings should cover the whole environment, just don't specify any scope.

 ### Read-Only